close-up of a white computer keyboard with three blue keys depicting icons for wheelschair, hearing, and white cane

 Defining Our Goals to Improve Access

-BPL has an Accessibility Policy in place and has developed accessibility initiatives along with a Multi-Year Accessibility Plan (MYAP), which supplies a reflection point and roadmap to enhance the accessibility of our services, programs, spaces, and employment practices.
+BPL has an Accessibility Policy and has developed accessibility initiatives, along with a Multi-Year Accessibility Plan (MYAP), which supplies a reflection point and roadmap to enhance the accessibility of our services, programs, spaces, and employment practices.

 Our Accessibility Advisory Committee keeps the Library's multi-year plan on target.
 This team plays a crucial role in identifying and addressing barriers—systemic, social, communication, and physical—that may hinder the inclusion of individuals with disabilities.
 The committee works towards removing and preventing barriers by developing and implementing plans, policies, and best practices and training staff to enhance accessibility throughout our organization.

-And crucial to our efforts are building relationships with leaders in the disability community, community partners, and local residents, who provide insights and expertise to guide us in our continuous improvement.
+Crucial to our efforts is building relationships with leaders in the disability community, community partners, and residents, who provide insights and expertise to guide us in our continuous improvement.

 Library Resources, Programs & Spaces